-The Chasm of Doom is arguably the most popular secret hike in Joshua Tree National Park and having recently done it, I want to show you exactly how to find it, and more importantly what to expect from it once you do, so you can properly complete it and not get into a dangerous situation (which can happen here if you’re not careful).
+The Chasm of Doom Joshua Tree hike is arguably the most popular (secret) hike in this ational Park and having recently done it, I want to show you exactly how to find it, and more importantly what to expect from it once you do, so you can properly complete it and not get into a dangerous situation (which can happen here if you’re not careful).

-- There are no signs for this trail (it’s literally hidden).
+- There are no signs for this trail/hike (it’s literally hidden).

 - It’s isn’t even a trail (it’s a cave you have to navigate to).

 - It can be dangerous if you’re claustrophobic (you can get stuck).

 - I would not do this hike alone, especially if it’s your first time.